TheDevOps/logback-elasticsearch-appender/README.md

  * `authentication` (optional): Add the ability to send authentication headers (see below)
  * `enableContextMap` (optional): If the latest parameter in logger call is of type java.util.Map then all content of it will be traversed and written with prefix `context.*`.
 For event-specific custom fields.

 The fields `@timestamp` and `message` are always sent and can not currently be configured.
-Additional fields can be sent by adding `<property>` elements to the `<properties>` set.
+Additional fields can be sent by adding `<esProperty>` elements to the `<properties>` set.

  * `name` (required): Key to be used in the log event
  * `value` (required): Text string to be sent.
 Internally, the value is populated using a Logback PatternLayout, so all [Conversion Words](http://logback.qos.ch/manual/layouts.html#conversionWord) can be used (in addition to the standard static variable interpolations like `${HOSTNAME}`).
  * `allowEmpty` (optional, default `false`): Normally, if the `value` results in a `null` or empty string, the field will not be sent.
 If `allowEmpty` is set to `true` then the field will be sent regardless
  * `type` (optional, default `String`): type of the field on the resulting JSON message.
 Possible values are: `String`, `int`, `float`, `boolean` and `object`.
 Use `object` if the value is the string representation of a JSON object or array ie. `{"k" : true}`or `[1,2,3,]`.
- * `ignoredLoggers` (optional, default `String`): An optional comma separated list of loggers for which a stracktrace should be ignored.
-Useful if some framework logs stacktraces without real value.
+ * `ignoredLoggers` (optional, default `<empty>`): An optional comma separated list of loggers for which a field should be ignored even if it exists in the event.
+Useful if some framework logs stacktraces without real value and they are not needed in elastic.
 E.g. `at.logger.Class1,at.logger.Class2,my-custom-logger-name`

 Groovy Configuration
 ====================